keerthanab-123/Excel/README.md

 Created an interactive business intelligence dashboard that enables users to analyze sales, profit, customer behavior, and regional performance within Excel.

 **Tools Used:** Microsoft Excel 365
-Created an interactive business intelligence dashboard that enables users to analyze sales, profit, customer behavior, and regional performance within Excel.

-Tools Used: Microsoft Excel 365